lz4/lz4/doc/lz4_Frame_format.md

 __Content checksum flag__

-If this flag is set, a content checksum will be appended after the EndMark.
+If this flag is set, a 32-bits content checksum will be appended after the EndMark.

-Recommended value : “1” (content checksum is present)
+__Dictionary ID flag__

+If this flag is set, a 4-bytes Dict-ID field will be present, after the descriptor flags and the Content Size.

 __Block Maximum Size__

-This information is intended to help the decoder allocate memory.
+This information is useful to help the decoder allocate memory.
 Size here refers to the original (uncompressed) data size.
 Block Maximum Size is one value among the following table :